These are the best and cheapest AirPods clones you can buy

-Best Cheap AirPods Clones Android Central 2020
+Best cheap AirPods clones Android Central 2021

 Apple wasn't the first to go the true wireless route with the AirPods, but it made the biggest statement, inspiring others to copy the "stem" design that protrudes out of the ear.
 The best cheap true wireless earbuds can include clones that are often nowhere near as good as the genuine article, but that's not necessarily the case here.
-The Anker Soundcore Liberty Air 2 are arguably better than the AirPods in the features that matter most: sound, battery, and price.
+The Anker Soundcore Life P3 are arguably better than the AirPods in the features that matter most: sound, battery, and price.

-- Best Overall: Anker Soundcore Liberty Air 2
+- Best overall: Anker Soundcore Life P3

-- Best Noise Canceling: Edifier TWS NB2
+- Best noise canceling: Edifier TWS NB2

-- Best Bass: Mpow X3
+- Best bass: Mpow X3

-- Best Workout Buds: Skullcandy Indy Evo
+- Best workout buds: Skullcandy Indy Evo

-Best Overall: Anker Soundcore Liberty Air 2
+Best overall: Anker Soundcore Life P3

-Everyone loves an underdog that can battle an established player, and that's exactly what Anker has with the Soundcore Liberty Air 2.
-There's a more bass-heavy sound signature by default, giving these earbuds an edgy and loud verve right out of the box.
-There's no active noise cancelation (ANC), but passive isolation is quite good, so it's not a total loss if you're trying to drown out the background.
+Everyone loves an underdog that can battle an established player, and that's exactly what Anker has with the Soundcore Life P3.
+Their larger drivers deliver a pretty bass-heavy sound signature by default, giving these earbuds an edgy and loud verve right out of the box.
+Plus, they have active noise cancelation (ANC) that works surprisingly well for budget buds like these.

 Unlike the AirPods, Anker supports its earbuds with an app that lets you customize controls and use EQ presets to adjust the sound.
 It's also where you can apply firmware updates and check on the battery level for either earbud, the latter of which matters because you can use either one independently.
-But the limited EQ settings also help moderate the bass if you feel it's too heavy, ensuring these earbuds aren't one-style-fits-all audibly speaking.
+The EQ settings also help moderate the bass if you feel it's too heavy, ensuring these earbuds aren't an audible one-style-fits-all.
+There's even a gaming mode, should that work for you.

+It helps that they're comfortable to wear.
+Lightweight, with a nice build, Anker includes five different sizes in the box, raising the possibility you will end up with something that works well for you.
+They aren't especially rugged with the IPX5 rating, so you will have to be careful, but clean them routinely after sweating and they should keep playing for you.

-Despite the lower price, there's a four-microphone array that does wonders for voice calls.
-It will matter how loud an environment you're in, but even in relatively lively settings, you won't have a hard time conversing.
+Despite the lower price, there's a six-microphone array that does wonders for voice calls.
+It will matter how loud your environment is, but even in relatively lively settings, you won't have a hard time conversing.
 The microphones do a solid job amplifying your own voice and reducing what they hear around you.
-You may not be thrilled with how responsive the touch controls are, which can be a nuisance until you feel you've figured them out.
+Touch controls are pretty responsive, though do take some time to get used to because of the smaller surface area available on the outer earbuds.

-It doesn't hurt that battery life is respectable for something in this range.
-At up to seven hours per charge, they already last longer than any version of the AirPods, though in fairness, not having ANC is a factor, too.
-The case is nice, with wireless charging support and fast charging.
-A 10-minute charge gives you up to two hours of playback, and in total, you're looking at 28 hours from the case.
+Battery life is respectable for something in this range going up to six hours of playback with ANC on (seven with it off) per charge, with the charging case giving you another four full charges beyond that.
+The case is nice and pocketable, with wireless charging support.

 Pros:

-- Battery life and wireless charging
+- Wireless charging support

 Cons:

-Anker comes out swinging with the Soundcore Liberty Air 2, delivering excellent performance that makes them a real bargain.

-Best Noise Canceling: Edifier TWS NB2
+Best noise canceling: Edifier TWS NB2

 Sometimes, the sequel is considerably better than the original.
 It's the best way to describe Edifier's TWS NB2, which come pretty hot on the heels of their predecessors.
 For starters, the redesigned look is unlike any other earbuds Edifier's made thus far, and they are better for it.

 What's cool is the company also included extra microphones to catapult the TWS NB2 to this list as among the best ANC true wireless earbuds available at this price range.
-Noise canceling performance won't match the likes of Sony, Bose, Sennheiser, and Apple, but when you're this good at half the price, you can appreciate it anyway.
+Noise-canceling performance won't match the likes of Sony, Bose, Sennheiser, and Apple, but when you're this good at half the price, you can appreciate it anyway.
 They'll even pause audio once you take either bud out of your ear.
-You do also have an ambient mode to pipe in outside noise in case you don't want to take one off.
+You do also have an ambient mode to pipe in outside noise in case you don't want to take one-off.

 With the sound, you might expect booming bass, but that's not what you'll get.
 The neutral, yet lively, soundstage is less about rumbling and more about sticking to a safe distance.
 The mids are easily the strongest part of the spectrum, with the highs and lows relatively subdued.
 It's a shame Edifier doesn't include an EQ in its Connect app to adjust and personalize sound, so here's hoping it comes as an update sometime.
 Call quality isn't bad, but not as consistent as some others in the same price range.
 The touch-sensitive controls are alright, but also not as consistent.